phyunsj/JSONRPC-Handler/README.md

 JSONRPC Specification : http://www.jsonrpc.org/specification

-- Start with JSONRPC V2.0 and made some adjustment for my use.
+- Start with JSONRPC V2.0 and made some adjustment for my need.
 - Focus on Web Application rather than typical Clinet/Server Applicaiton.
 - Auto-Generated Code as much as possible.
 More can be done.